tk-notes/lucas-meier-blog/content/posts/2021/06/introducing_nimotsu/index.md

 ### Folding Large Results

-For modular addition and subtraction, our result is small enough that a conditional addition our subtraction of $p$ is enough to reduce it.
+For modular addition and subtraction, our result is small enough that a conditional addition or subtraction of $p$ is enough to reduce it.

 For larger results, like after a scaling, or a multiplication, this